ugoproto/flatdoc/readme.md

 * Gorgeous default theme (and it's responsive)
 * Just create an HTML file and deploy!

 **This file is a test for feeding flatdoc and check how it renders the inputs.**

+To see the Flatdoc result: [click here.](https://ugoproto.github.io/flatdoc/)

 ## Section 1, Change the language